normalvector/ue4_mesh_deformation_toolkit/README.md

 ## Save Data
 These nodes take the deformed geometry that is built and save them out to another part of UE4.

-* **Save to Procedural Mesh Component**: Save the current geometry to a [Procedural Mesh Component](https://wiki.unrealengine.com/Procedural_Mesh_Component_in_C%2B%2B:Getting_Started), replacing any existing geometry .
+* **Save to Procedural Mesh Component**: Save the current geometry to a [Procedural Mesh Component](https://wiki.unrealengine.com/Procedural_Mesh_Component_in_C%2B%2B:Getting_Started), replacing any existing geometry.
 * **Save to Static Mesh**: Save the current geometry to a [StaticMesh](https://docs.unrealengine.com/latest/INT/Engine/Content/Types/StaticMeshes/), replacing any existing content.
-This allows the 'baking' of deformations to a form which don't rely on the MDT plugin anyway, and will only work inside the Editor as it relies on systems which aren't included when a project is built.
+This allows the 'baking' of deformations to a form which doesn't rely on the MDT plugin.
+This node will only work inside the Editor as it relies on systems which are not present in a compiled project.

 ## Utility

-* **Clone** [MeshGeometry only]: Return an independant copy of a MeshGeometry object.
+* **Clone** [MeshGeometry only]: Return an independent copy of a MeshGeometry object.
 * **Clone Mesh Geometry** [MDC]: Return an independent copy of the MeshGeometry inside this component.
 Calls *Clone* but has a different name as here we're only copying an item inside the component instead of the entire component.
 * **Has Geometry** [MDC only]: Check if we have geometry loaded
 * **Get Bounding Box**: Get the bounding box for the mesh as a [Box](https://docs.unrealengine.com/latest/INT/API/Runtime/Core/Math/FBox/index.html).